xiong-gang/gpdb/src/test/unit/README.txt

 - expect_memory(function_name, parameter, memory, size): Adds an expectation that the memory a pointer parameter points is equal to the memory parameter for the next size bytes.
-The data behind the memory parameter is copied and can be safely modified or freed with out changing the expectation.
+The data behind the memory parameter is copied and can be safely modified or freed without changing the expectation.

 - expect_not_memory(function_name, parameter, memory, size):
   Similar to expect_memory, but negated.